skalyaanamoorthy/PoseFilter/README.md

 4. Install rdkit using homebrew:
 `brew tap rdkit/rdkit`
 `brew install rdkit`
 5. Launch pymol by typing `pymol` in the terminal.
-This can be done using an activated environment.
-If the terminal is closed, pymol needs to be reactivated in order to be opened.
 6. If there are any package errors, oddt can be downgraded to the corresponding build:
 `pip install git+git://github.com/oddt/oddt.git@88a5481e0a74348df5f2a9b27132148a3d5b94c1`
 7. An alternative is to build using conda and the linux instructions.